 Dazzling lights, themed experiences, shows, and markets will entertain adults and kids.
 Traveling from the magic of Paris to the oriental atmosphere of Tokyo has never been so easy.
 On the same day, you and your family will be able to wander around London’s markets and enjoy New York’s vibe and ice rink.

-Children will love to see Santa Klaus darting around waving hello to everybody with his elves.
+Children will love to see Santa Klaus darting around waving hello to everybody with his elves and families will enjoy the Chocolate Factory, folk shows, Gospel concerts, the ice skating rink, and the musicals.

 - Address: Galoppatoio, Villa Borghese.